 Research: Pallavi Samodia

 Feed Me Colors

-Feed Me Colors is an interactive, color-reactive website that wants you to feed your (hungry) webcam.
-Show your webcam objects of different colors to trigger an illustrated narrative.
+Feed Me Colors is an interactive, color-reactive website that asks users to show their webcam objects of different colors to trigger an illustrated narrative.
 This project was born out of a desire to explore whimsical alternative interfaces for human-computer interaction.

 The site encourages users to search their physical environment for colorful items that trigger a digital reaction.
 When a color is detected, a corresponding illustration animates onto the screen.
-Each illustration represents an anthropomorphized computer memory that embodies the feeling of the color.
+Each illustration represents an anthropomorphized computer memory that embodies a feeling associated with the color.

 Feed your webcam your favorite red shirt, or pick up your laptop and show it the sky.

 Empathetic Topographies is an interactive installation that uses facial recognition, algorithmic blob detection and computational subtitling to respond to varying levels of interpersonal interaction.
 Different solo and group interactions cause shifts in topographic pulse, color and brightness values as more faces are detected, and as the distance between faces changes.

 Made in collaboration with Tyler Yin, Rosalind Chang, and Alison Jeng.

 Phantasm Atlas is an interactive video installation reimagining our bodily anatomy.
 In this installation-performance, participants wear a silicone sleeve and steer through an Atlas Scan of their body, without the hassle of outdated imaging technology or dissection.
 To navigate through the experience, users hit the pods on the wearable, and they softly glow in response (or is it in protest?).
 This project begins as a diagrammatic journey, but becomes an expressive meditation on the structures that quietly restrict the autonomy of certain bodies, while framing radical re-imagination as a way to set us free.